Loading profile data...

 BLOG

-The top 10 things you need to consider as a food or drink start-up
+What to consider when starting a food or drink business

-The top 10 things you need to consider as a food or drink start-up
+What to consider when starting a food or drink business

-Launching any new enterprise requires financial planning and a marketing strategy.
-If you're launching a start-up food and drink business, you've also got to get on top of safety, labelling and certification and develop an appealing product.
+Starting any new enterprise requires financial planning and a marketing strategy.
+If you're launching a start-up food and drink business, however, you've also got to get on top of safety, labelling and certification and develop an appealing product.

-Don't know where to start?
+Don't know where to begin?
 In this blog, we break it down into manageable chunks, with advice from people who have been there, done that and learned from the experience.

 Start by asking yourself some basic questions.
 Are you going to be a limited company?
 Do you need to be VAT-registered?
 Do you need an accountant?